 This spectacular architecture stands powerfully at top of Skólavörðustígur street.
 Its tower rises 73m.
 You can take the elevator up if you are not afraid of heights.
 Up there you have incredible view over the city in all directions that is awesome cool to photograph.
 Tilt shift photography is for example something that is interesting from that point of view.
-Hallgrímskirkjais a Lutheran church and was designed to mirror the basalt lava flows of icelandic landscape.
+Hallgrímskirkja is a Lutheran church and was designed to mirror the basalt lava flows of Icelandic landscape.

-Grótta is located at Seltjarnarnes, a neighboring town of Reykjavík.
+Grótta is located at Seltjarnarnes, a neighbouring town of Reykjavík.
 At high tide it turns into an island but during low tide one can reach Grótta on foot and stay there aprox 6 hours before its flooded again.
 Grótta is a nature reserve because of the rich birdlife and also a popular outdoor area.
 The lighthouse with its little black beach makes a beautiful frame especially during sunset.

 Perlan is a glass building situated on the hill Öskjuhlíð where there was hot water storage tanks before.
 In 1991 the tanks were updated and a hemispherical structure placed on top.
 Perlan serves as a restaurant and a café but also there is a Saga museum in there.
 I recommend stepping out to the balcony because from there you have a great view and perspective over the city and Mt.
 Esjan as well.

 Landakotskirkja church is a catholic church in Reykjavík located in the western part of Reykjavík.
-The spectacular building is a distinct landmark in Reykjavík
+The spectacular building is a distinct landmark in Reykjavík.

-Reykjavík harbour is also called the old harbor of Reykjavík.
+Reykjavík harbour is also called the old harbour of Reykjavík.
 This area is filled with colourful houses, shops, restaurants and renovated fishing sheds.
 In this area you can get guided tours of all sorts both by bus as well as whale and bird watching tours.
-In this area you will certainly find something to photograph as street life, boats and houses.
+In this area you will certainly find something to photograph such as street life, boats and houses.

 In Árbæjarsafn museum there are more than 20 buildings which form a little village.
 The museum gives you a sense of the architecture and lifestyle from the past.
-Sometimes they even have domestic animals as horses for ex.
+Sometimes they even have domestic animals as horses for example.
 This museum is open during summer time and sometimes also in December before Christmas.
 This open air museum is a great place and gives one plenty of good opportunities to photograph and explore.

 This place is a hidden treasure in Reykjavík and worth the visit.
 The sculptures along with the beautiful museum and Hallgrímskirkja church tower in the back makes a great view.
-Einar Jónsson is Icelands first recognised sculptor and he offered all of his work as a gift to the Icelandic people on the condition that a museum would be built to house them.
+Einar Jónsson is Iceland's first recognised sculptor and he offered all of his work as a gift to the Icelandic people on the condition that a museum would be built to house them.